WesDeng/ValueCards/index.md

 To Be Added:

-- :card_file_box: Value Cards (Ready to use)
+- Value Cards (Ready to use)

 - Value Cards (Open to adoption)

-- :clipboard: Activity Rundown
+- Activity Rundown

-- :100: Quiz
+- Quiz